zolbayars/zolbayars.github.io/content/posts/2019-06-22-crash-course-mongolia-names/crash-course-mongolia-names.md

 ## What happened to our surnames?

-Most of us adapted "Borjigon" as our family name after the democratic revolution much like many Koreans adapted prestigious "Kim" as their surname during the Japanese occupation.
+Most of us adapted ["Borjigon"](https://en.wikipedia.org/wiki/Borjigin) as our family name after the democratic revolution much like many Koreans adapted prestigious ["Kim"](https://en.wikipedia.org/wiki/Kim_(Korean_surname)) as their surname during the Japanese occupation.
 Though lost all of its _mojos_ now, "Khiad Borjigon" was a royal family name of the Genghis Khan..

 Sadly, we don't use our family names as much as I would like.
-Everyone would call you by your first name, even they were complete strangers.
-But the family members and close acquaintances would call each other by their nickname or short name.
-For example, my friends call me _Zolo_ which is one of the most common short names among both (or more) sexes.
+Everyone would call you by your first name, even when they were complete strangers.
+But the family members and close acquaintances would call each other by their nicknames or shortened names.
+For example, my friends call me _Zolo_ which is one of the most common short name among both sexes.

 People would call you by your full name like _Zolbayar Bayarsaikhan_ only in official situations.
-And your close friends or family might call you like that if you piss them off.
+And your close friends or family might call you like that if you piss them off enough.

 ## The Most Common Names in Mongolia